If you’re building a voice recognition system or conversational AI, you’re going to need plenty of training and testing data.

-Speed – These datasets can typically be delivered in a matter of days.
+Speed – Receive these datasets in a matter of days.

 Not customized – Because the data is pre-packaged, you won’t be able to customize the dataset to your needs.
 This could mean limited languages, dialects, demographics, audio specifications, or transcription options.

-Not scalable – You’re confined to the data that was already collected.
+Not scalable – You’re confined to the data that’s already collected.
 Collecting any new data requires an entirely new collection project.

 Lack of ownership – This data can also be purchased by any other company, meaning it’s not unique to your application.